zdravkov/kendo-docs/api/web/dropdownlist.md

  Define the text of the default empty item.
 If the value is an object, then the widget will use it directly.

+> **Important:** Widget's value will be equal to the optionLabel if dataValueField/dataTextField are same or not defined

 #### Example

     $("#dropdownlist").kendoDropDownList({